lmc2179/lmc2179.github.io/_posts/2023-09-24-seychelles.md

 print(round(100 * (within_triangle / len(y))), 2)
 ```

 That gives us 66% for this model on this data set - a strong start, though there's probably room for improvement.
 It seems unlikely that we'd be willing to deploy this model as-is, and we'd want to improve performance by adding more features, more data, or improving the model design.
-However, even though this model is not usable currently, it's useful to now have a way of measuring how well the model fits the task at hand..
+However, even though this model is not usable currently, it's useful to now have a way of measuring how well the model fits the task at hand.

 This is just one example of doing decision-oriented model validation, but the method could be expanded or taken in different directions.
 If we wanted to get a finer idea of how our decisions might play out, we could break the plot into more segments, like introducing regions for "near misses" or "catastrophic misses".
 You could also probably analyze the relationship between predicted and actual with quantile regression, learning what the "usual" lower bound on actual value given the predicted value is.